JFritzle/TMS-to-Tiles/README.md

 ### Hints

+* Output console
+While console output of tile server can be informative and helpful to verify what is happening as well as to analyze errors, writing to console costs some performance.
+Therefore the console should be hidden if not needed.
 * Tiles range in x and y directions may be given as tile numbers or as coordinate values.
 Entered coordinate values are converted into tile numbers according to zoom level set, entered tile numbers are converted into coordinate values according to zoom level set.
 When changing the zoom level, the input values are retained, the converted values however are recalculated.
 For correlation between zoom level and corresponding tiles range and for conversion formulas used, see https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames.
 * When hillshading enabled, server tiles and rendered hillshading tiles are first stored separately.
 Post-processing hillshading, gray value of flat area gets mapped to full transparency, darker gray values get mapped to transparency levels of black, brighter gray values get mapped to transparency levels of white.
 Thus the flatter the area, the more the original colors of the map shine through.
 Finally, hillshading as alpha-transparent overlay gets composed with map downloaded from server.
 [OpenTopoMap](https://opentopomap.org) uses this same hillshading technique.